davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/docker.md

-Since the {pivotal-gemfire-name} Docker container was started in interactive mode, you must open a separate command-line shell to verify that the {pivotal-gemfire-name} Docker container is in fact running:
+Since the VMware GemFire Docker container was started in interactive mode, you must open a separate command-line shell to verify that the VMware GemFire Docker container is in fact running: